There are loan programs, along with home buying assistance programs, that can help put the dream of homeownership within reach for single mothers.

 “It can be tough to support a family on one income.
-But, if a single mom has decent credit, they could qualify for a mortgage,” says Mark Gundersen, a senior loan officer at Shelter Mortgage Company in Saint Charles, Illinois.
-“There are programs out there to get people in home who don’t have a lot of savings.
-Homeownership is the goal of many of these loans and programs.”
+But, if a single mom has decent credit, they could qualify for a mortgage,” says Mark Gundersen, a senior loan officer at Shelter Mortgage Company in Saint Charles, Ill.

-Single moms have harder time qualifying for some mortgage loans
+Single parents have a harder time qualifying for some mortgage loans

 “There are usually income and purchase price limitations depending on the county you are going to buy the house in,” says Gundersen.
 “But, those who qualify can get down payment assistance and below-market interest rates for some programs.”

 We’ll start with down payment assistance since making a loan’s minimum down payment is a heavy burden for many single-income home buyers.

 Down payment minimums vary by loan type, and loans backed by the VA and the USDA don’t require them at all.

 Still, according to NAR’s 2021 survey, the median down payment amount for first-time homebuyers across all loan types was 7 percent.

 For a $300,000 home, a 7 percent down payment would require $21,000 in cash — a huge hurdle for most home buyers.

 Down payment assistance programs can help single mothers across the U.S. clear their down payment hurdle.